technofocus-pte/cpltextnsibltdeepdepth/Lab 1/Lab 1 - Streamlining IT Support Operations with Autonomous Copilot Agent at Contoso Solutions.md

 3. Enter the **Administrative Password** and you will be taken to the Power Apps Home page.

+    >[!Note] **Note:** If it agains prompts for the user name, password or any information to login, please provide the same and login.

 ## Task 2: Setting Up a Dataverse Table